MicroFocus/lre-gh-action/README.md

 ##################################################
 ```

-### Authenticate to LRE using username and password, execute LRE Load Test Id 176, wait for analysis and trending to complete, download the reports and upload them to build artifact.
+### Authenticate to LRE using username and password (with lre_authenticate_with_token set to true which requires providing tokens in credentials), execute LRE Load Test Id 176, wait for analysis and trending to complete, download the reports and upload them to build artifact.

 ```yml
 name: LRE test